 Center Parcs offer quite a few variations of accommodation to suit your party size and budget, ranging from cosy apartments to luxury treehouses.
 I have stayed in a 3 bedroom woodland lodge and a 3 bedroom executive lodge.
-The lodges have open-plan living and dining areas while containing a mix of double and twin beds, plus all the basic amenities you need.
+The lodges have open-plan living and dining areas while containing a mix of double and twin beds.
+Plus all the basic amenities you need.

 Forest Holidays accommodations are a little more straightforward and are all log cabins, including ones suitable for couples.
 I have stayed in a 3 bedroom Silver Birch and a 5 bedroom Golden Oak Treehouse.

-The Silver Birch included one double with ensuite bathroom plus two twin bed rooms with a shared bathroom whereas the Golden Oak Treehouse had 3 bathrooms shared between 4 bedrooms in the main part of the cabin and then the treehouse, which was situated over a rope bridge, had its own double bed plus bathroom.
+The Silver Birch included one double with ensuite bathroom plus two twin bed rooms with a shared bathroom.
+The Golden Oak Treehouse had 3 bathrooms shared between 4 bedrooms in the main part of the cabin and then the treehouse, which was situated over a rope bridge, had its own double bed plus bathroom.
 I did actually stay in the treehouse, which is novel and has a good amount of privacy, however its less great when you’re walking over the bridge at night in the rain and then find a spider in your bathroom!
 Cabins here, like Center Parcs feature open living and dining areas.